BINGE: Streaming Service Guide

 Using your web browser on a computer or laptop is perhaps one of the easiest ways to watch.
 There are also apps available for mobile and tablet devices supporting iOS version 12+ or Android OS version 7+ — simply download the app from the App or Play Store, log in, and you’re ready to go.

 If you’re looking to stream on your TV, BINGE is also available on Telstra TV, Apple TV and a range of other Android TV devices which include Android OS v 7.0+.
 You can also connect with a compatible device via Google Chromecast devices (Chromecast Ultra and 3rd generation devices).

-However, there are no Smart TV or gaming console apps available.
-While BINGE will be rolling out to Smart TVs (starting with Sony and Samsung) eventually, and there are talks of a PlayStation 4 app (no Xbox app is in the works at this time), streaming BINGE on your TV does rely on an additional device.
+Additionally, BINGE have also rolled out an app on Samsung Smart TVs, although other brands and gaming console apps are still on their way, with streaming via your TV currently relying on an additional device.
 The other option is to connect a device such as a laptop via an HDMI connection, and stream via web browser, however this might be a bit too complicated for some.
 Currently there is no timeline as to when BINGE will roll out onto more devices.